ko-sinus/ko-sinus.github.io/content/articles/2022-02-05-assistive-robotic-arm.md

 title: Assistive robotic arm for children
 ---

-This was the first `health-sensing` project I made.
+This was the first `human-computer interaction for healthcare` project I made.
 It was intended for an 11 years old French child named Emilie.
 At the time, I was working at the [HumanLab Saint-Pierre](https://www.humanlabsaintpierre.org/) (actually, if you click on the link and see a child holding a weird thing with a motor attached to it, this is Emilie !